yogat3ch/AlpacaforR/README.md

 ## Start trading in R!
-You're all set! 🥳 Now your ready to begin using **AlpacaforR** 🦙𝘙 functions to send and receive [Alpaca](https://alpaca.markets) API requests using R!🍻
+You're all set! 🥳 Now you can start using **AlpacaforR** 🦙𝘙 functions to send and receive [Alpaca](https://alpaca.markets) API requests using R!🍻